Ulta’s Class Action Lawsuit — Everything You Need to Know

 “Despite the widespread internal knowledge of these deceptive, unfair and unsanitary practices, Ulta has continued to deceive consumers for years, repackaging, restocking and reselling used beauty products including cosmetics at full price as if they were new,” states Smith-Brown.

-We don’t know where these lawsuits are going to go, but the latest statement from Ulta reads: “We are aware of the lawsuit but to date we have not been served.
+We don’t know where these lawsuits are going to go, but the latest statement from Ulta reads: “We are aware of the lawsuit, but to date, we have not been served.
 We deny the lawsuit’s allegations and intend to defend against this matter vigorously.
 As with pending legal matters, we are unable to offer additional comment.”

 Take that as you may, but this may be the downfall for one of beauty’s biggest retailers — we’d much rather give our business to companies that don’t endanger their customers.

-string(4872) "
+string(3994) "

 We all know of Ulta Beauty — one step above Sally Beauty, but one step below Sephora.

-Last month, Ulta was hit with a class action lawsuit — the company has been accused of repackaging and reselling used beauty products as well as putting expired items back on their shelves.
+Last month, Ulta Beauty was hit with a class action lawsuit — the company has been accused of repackaging and reselling used beauty products as well as putting expired items back on their shelves.

 "The company's marketing and advertising of its beauty products is false, deceptive and misleading to reasonable consumers who believe that they are purchasing new, unused and previously unopened cosmetics," states the lawsuit.